TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 PS: woah, 150+ commits, never thought I would even have something passing 10 commits also 18 stars.
 You guys are amazing thanks for all the support.

-Update 12/22/2020: C-REAL V2 is here.
-More descriptions will be added soon.
+Update 01/19/2021: C-REAL V3 is almost here: More/Faster commands, proxy support, New help if I ever stop procrastinating...

 ## C-REAL bot
 * If you need extra help dm cyxl#0001 on discord.